 What if your credit score isn’t as high as it could be?
 What if this is hindering you from getting approved for a conventional mortgage?

 While this is certainly not an ideal situation, it doesn’t have to mean your dreams of buying a home are dashed.
-Instead, you may want to consider alternative options.
+Instead, you may want to consider alternative options available in British Columbia.
 Here are just a few options you may want to consider:

 Get a cosigner – If you’re unable to secure a mortgage on your own because your credit score isn’t high enough, you may want to consider getting a cosigner.
 In this situation, a cosigner would sign your mortgage along with you and serve as a backup in case you ever default at some point on your loan.
 While the cosigner does not actually have anything to do with the home you are buying, they will guarantee the loan in case you’re unable to continue making payments.
 If this happens, the cosigner would make the payments on your behalf.